A11yTime/Accessibility-Considerations/README.md

 ### Vision disability
 #### Blind
 * All content must be available in text to serve the equivalent purpose.
-* Focusable element must be available and function with mouse and keyboard.
+* Focusable element must be available and function with keyboard.
 * Page must be structue with good semantics either with native html tags or aria.
 It is highly recomended use of native element rather than aria.
 * All custom widget must have name, role and value to expose screen reader
 * All action on page should have immediate feedback either with native or aira